Meatballs with Bulgogi Sauce

 Obsessed with meatballs but ready to break out of your usual routine?
 This ballin’ dish has just the thing.
-Here, we’ve ditched marinara sauce and spaghetti for savory-sweet bulgogi glaze and fluffy, ginger-scented jasmine rice.
-As a bonus, there’s a side of roasted green beans and a drizzle of Sriracha crema.
-Say “hasta la vista” to pasta and prepare yourself for a flavor explosion.
+Here, we’ve ditched the marinara sauce and spaghetti for savory-sweet Korean-style bulgogi glaze and fluffy, ginger-scented jasmine rice.
+As a bonus, there’s a side of roasted carrots and a drizzle of creamy Sriracha.
+Say hasta la vista to pasta and prepare yourself for a flavor explosion.

 Produced in a facility that processes eggs, milk, fish, peanuts, sesame, shellfish, soy, tree nuts, and wheat.

-• Adjust racks to middle and top positions and preheat oven to 425 degrees.
-Wash and dry produce. • Peel and mince or grate ginger.
+• While carrots roast, peel and mince or grate ginger.
 Trim and thinly slice scallions, separating whites from greens; mince whites.
-Trim green beans if necessary.

 • Heat a drizzle of oil in a small pot over medium-high heat.
 Add half the ginger; cook until fragrant, 1 minute. • Stir in rice, 1¼ cups water (2¼ cups for 4 servings), and a pinch of salt.
 Bring to a boil, then cover and reduce heat to low.
 Cook until rice is tender, 15-18 minutes. • Keep covered off heat until ready to serve.

 • While rice cooks, in a large bowl, combine beef*, scallion whites, panko, remaining ginger, and 1 TBSP bulgogi sauce (2 TBSP for 4 servings).
-(You’ll use the rest of the bulgogi sauce later.)
-Season with salt (we used ¾ tsp; 1½ tsp for 4) and pepper. • Form into 1½-inch meatballs; place on a baking sheet. • Bake meatballs on middle rack until browned and cooked through, 14-16 minutes.
+(You’ll use the rest of the bulgogi sauce in the next step.)
+Season with salt (we used ¾ tsp; 1½ tsp for 4) and pepper. • Form into 1½-inch meatballs and spread out on a second baking sheet. • Bake on middle rack until browned and cooked through, 14-16 minutes.

-• Fluff rice with a fork; taste and season with salt if desired. • Divide rice between plates and top with green beans, meatballs, and any bulgogi sauce from bowl.
-Drizzle with Sriracha crema.
+• Fluff rice with a fork; taste and season with salt if desired. • Divide rice between plates and top with carrots, meatballs, and any bulgogi sauce from bowl.
+Drizzle with creamy Sriracha.
 Garnish with scallion greens and as many sesame seeds as you like.
 Serve.